-Work-Based Learning (WBL) is a set of instructional strategies that helps prepare students to become college and career ready.
-WBL experiences are structured opportunities for students to interact with employers and industry partners at school or at a worksite.
-WBL integrates classroom learning in the Appoquinimink School District Pathways to help students draw connections between their Pathway coursework, post-secondary education, workforce readiness, and future careers.
+Work-Based Learning is a set of instructional experiences that helps prepare students to become college, career, and life ready.
+WBL experiences are structured experiences for students to interact with employers and industry partners at school or at a worksite.
+WBL integrates classroom lessons and real world experiences to help students connect their Pathway coursework, post-secondary education, workforce readiness, and future careers.